HomePhilosophy

 petit pensee thomas ball

 Descartes would probably have been surprised by the influence of his Cogito on later thought.
-But the Meditations involve a radical shift in the history of philosophy.
-Rather than debating “what is true”, Descartes asked “of what can I be certain?”.
-In doing so, he removed the authority of various bodies (particularly the Church) to claim truth and instead showed how certainty relies on our individual judgements.
+However, the Meditations involve a radical shift in the history of philosophy.
+Rather than debating “what is true,” Descartes asked, “of what can I be certain?”.
+In doing so, he removed the authority of various bodies (particularly the Church) to claim truth and instead showed how certainty relies on our individual judgments.

 In most modern societies, God is not accepted as the ultimate guarantor of truth.
 Instead, human beings are their own guarantors, equipped with reason and the ability to doubt.
 Thanks to this shift, Descartes is often credited with inspiring the Enlightenment to look outside religious doctrine for a proper understanding of the world.